suppaduppax/Scraper-Discord-Notification/README.md

 After saving a task, you will be asked if you want to do a dry-run.
 Doing a dry run allows you to test if your task works properly without saving or notifying about any ads.

-<h2>Cron</h2>
 When you are finished testing, you can prime your task to cache the first round of ads to prevent a large spam of hits on your notitication agent.
 By default, you will receive the 3 most recent ads in the priming.
 Any future runs of your task will send notifications as normal.

+<h2>Cron</h2>
-When priming is done you will be asked if you want to create a cron job for your task.
+At the very end of task creation you will be asked if you want to create a cron job for your task.

 This will use the frequency of the task you set previously.